mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/install/index.md

  evaluation_interval: 15s #Evaluate rules every 15 seconds.
 The default is every 1 minute

 #scrape_timeout is set to the global default (10s).

-"A scrape configuration containing exactly one endpoint to scrape:
+#A scrape configuration containing exactly one endpoint to scrape:
- Here it's Prometheus itself"
+#Here it's Prometheus itself"

 scrape_configs: